 Flutter vs. React Native: Release

-Google has made the app release process of Flutter a breeze, making it a better choice between Flutter and React Native considering the difficulty of the release process.
+Google has made the app release process of Flutter a breeze, making it a better choice in terms of the release process.
 From fastlane deployment to automated release, Flutter’s release process offers you lots of flexibility.
 In contrast, React Native’s release protocols are relatively standard and manual.

 Flutter vs. React Native: Hiring Developers